durbanitas/awesome-urban-planning/readme.md

 ### Blogs and Online Communities

 - [ArchDaily](https://www.archdaily.com/) - Popular online platform that features architecture news, projects, products, events, and competitions from around the world.
+- [CityLab](https://www.bloomberg.com/citylab) - Today's top stories, ideas and solutions, from cities around the world provided by Bloomberg.
 - [City Monitor](https://citymonitor.ai/) - City Monitor provides analysis and insights on urban issues, including city governance, infrastructure, and economic development.
 - [Inhabitat](https://inhabitat.com/) - Inhabitat focuses on sustainable design, architecture, and environmental news, showcasing innovative and eco-friendly projects.
 - [PlannersWeb](https://plannersweb.com/) - PlannersWeb is an online resource for planning commissioners, providing articles and resources on planning and land use issues.